JosephMW/Logic-Gates-Educational-Game/Documentation/DAILYLOG.md

 ### 14 Dec 2021
 * *0.5 hours* Supervisor Meeting
 * *0.3 hours* Emailed supervisor a summary of todays meeting, updated MEETINGSSUMMARIES, and updated the Project Board.

+### 9 Jan 2021
+* *1.5 hours* Read the Ethics checklist and wrote introductory and debreifing scripts for my Testing Session.
+* *0.5 hours* Emailed supervisor to make sure he agreed my testing session followed the ethics guidelines.

+### 10 Jan 2021
+* *0.5 hours* Recieved confirmation from supervisor regarding ethics forms.
+Emailed Jose Cano Reyes asking if he would email the 2021 class of Computer Architecture to ask for students to volunteer for my testing session.